streamdata-gallery-organizations/urban-airship/_listings/urban-airship/airmailsend-post-openapi.md

   /push:
     post:
       summary: Post Push
-      description: "Sends a push message to one or more users.
-Only one of aliases, tags, or device_pins is required, but they can be mixed and matched as much as you\u2019d like."
+      description: Sends a push message to one or more users.
+Only one of aliases, tags, or device_pins is required, but they can be mixed and matched as much as you???d like.
       operationId: push.post
       x-api-path-slug: push-post
       parameters: